 Transcription is the process of turning spoken content into a written document.
 The process is widely used to keep a record of legal proceedings, reearch interviews, and other spoken exchanges.
 More recently, media companies have started transcribing videos to allow viewers to read along with the dialogue; and to garner higher positions in search engines.

 What types of audio recordings can you transcribe?

-Ubiqus On Demand can transcribe almost any audio format.
+Ubiqus On Demand can transcribe recorded audio in almost any format.
 We work mainly with digital files, but we can also transcribe cassette tapes, DVDs, or nearly any other physical recording.
 In some cases, we may have to convert your audio into a digital format before we transcribe it.
-For this reason, we highly recommend digital files – they’ll save you time and money, and they can be turned around faster.
+This is why we highly recommend submitting digital files – they’ll save you time and money, and they can be turned around faster.